chirag0105/sample-web-app-mvn/readme.md

 9. If you go to `http://TOMCAT_IP_ADDRESS:8080//sample-web-app-mvn/` once the build is complete, you should have a working webapp.
 Nice job!

 ## Congrats!

+Keep in mind that when you stop your instances your machine IP addresses will change so your job will break once restarted.

+Also don't forget to turn off your instances when you are finished!